solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The conclusion is reached that hitherto we have been studying only a thin pellicle of organic origin and have in no wise got beyond the zone of life into the azoic.

-King and Rowney('An Old Chapter....,' 1881) give in the course of fifty-three pages an annotated history of the Eozoon controversy, and refer to 108 papers, memoirs, etc. In fact, Eozoon has a literature of its own.
-Dr. Hahn ('Die Urzelle,' p.
+King and Rowney(_An Old Chapter...._, 1881) give in the course of fifty-three pages an annotated history of the Eozoon controversy, and refer to 108 papers, memoirs, etc. In fact, Eozoon has a literature of its own.
+Dr. Hahn (_Die Urzelle_, p.
 11) writes:— "Veritably a greater riddle than Eozoon has rarely been proposed to natural philosophy."
 In view of the prolonged controversy what now seems so strange is the simplicity of the problem.
 All that is required is to examine for nummulites.
 It is surprising to find that it is possible to see with the naked eye the outlines of the shells on the surface of weathered blocks of Eozoon, and to trace under a weak lens a good deal of the structure.
 (See Plate 13.
 Fig. C, and Plate 14.
 Figs. D, E).

 The discovery of the nummulites confirms the theory of the mineralogists that the banding was a purely mineralogical feature, but at the same time indicates the organic origin of the carbonate of lime and the marine origin of the silica and magnesia.